 I will assign each paper and presentation a letter grade of A, B, C, D, or F, based on my professional judgment.
+(My grading criteria are articulated in the paper and presentation rubrics posted on D2L.)

 I reserve the right to introduce different forms of assessment as needed and to alter the weight of each of the categories of assessment in the event of some unforeseen circumstance.